 Kyo Maclear skirts and samples fact in her fiction.
 In her picture books, word play often becomes literal.
 Virginia Wolf posits the animalization of Virginia Woolf’s bad mood, Julia, Child imagines the cookbook author reverted to childhood.
 Her most recent picture book, The Fog, licks at the realities of global warming, but through the eyes of a people-watching bird.

-Birds Art Life, Maclear’s first title to officially live in the bookstore’s nonfiction section, flips that perspective.
+Birds Art Life (Doubleday Canada), Maclear’s first title to officially live in the bookstore’s nonfiction section, flips that perspective.
 Whether working in fiction or non, Maclear is reaching for a whole story, a more full understanding that neither could truly tell on their own.

 In Birds Art Life, she chronicles a year, she contemplates art, she looks at birds.
 She follows around a man she identifies as “the musician,” though his primary role is as a non-commital guide to the solace of urban birdwatching.
 She wants to find the missing piece, a way back to her life before it was shaken by her father’s unreckonable illness.
 But there is no widget to be found, only a new understanding, a clearer emotional truth.